-We use water to produce almost all of our electricity, with a small amount of power coming from two wind turbines on Haeckel Hill near Whitehorse.
-We only use diesel as back-up.
-However, it's important that we maintain our seven diesel generators (number 9) so they can be fired up when necessary.
-We have a diesel storage tank (number 10) that holds enough fuel to keep our diesel generators running for 24 hours.
+We use water to produce most of our electricity.
+In fact, on average over 90% of the electricity we generate comes from renewable sources.
+We use diesel, along with LNG, to make sure Yukoners have reliable electricity service during winter peaks, emergencies and when renewable resources aren't available.
+Because of this, it's important that we maintain our diesel generators (number 9) so they can be fired up when necessary.
+We have a diesel storage tank (number 10) that holds fuel for the diesel generators.